RxJS-CN/RxJS-Ultimate-CN/operators-mathematical.md

 let stream$ = Rx.Observable.of({ name : 'chris', age : 37 }, { name : 'chross', age : 32 })
 .max(comparer);
 ```
+Because we tell it in the `comparer` what property to compare we are left with the first entry as result.

 ## min
 ## sum